Divinepj/DevOps-Tooling-Website-Solution/README.md

 # DevOps-Tooling-Website-Solution
-n previous project [Implementing Web Solution https://github.com/Divinepj/Implementing-Wordpress-Web-Solution] I implemented a WordPress based solution that is ready to be filled with content and can be used as a full fledged website or blog.
+In previous project [Implementing Web Solution https://github.com/Divinepj/Implementing-Wordpress-Web-Solution] I implemented a WordPress based solution that is ready to be filled with content and can be used as a full fledged website or blog.
 Moving further I will add some more value to my solution so that a member of a DevOps team could utilize.

 In this project,, I will be introducing the concept of file sharing for multiple servers to share the same web content and also a database for storing data related to the website using **RHEL-8.6.0_HVM-20220503-x86_64-2-Hourly2-GP2**
 ![alt text](./IMG/Snipaste_2023-11-09_17-49-57.png)